A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

 \subsection{A Seventh Benefit Risk Scenario for mRNA-1273}

-The FDA's BLA Clinical Review Memorandum \cite{FDABLACR} for mRNA-1273, completed 1/28/2022, describes a benefit-risk scenario not matching any of the six scenarios appearing in the FDA's published benefit-risk assessment of mRNA-1273 vaccination \cite{Yogurtcu}.
-The BLA-Memo Scenario is described as follows in Section 4.7 of \cite{FDABLACR}: \begin{quotation}{ The results of the modeling assessment predicted that in the population of adults at highest risk of vaccine associated myocarditis/pericarditis (males ages 18--25 years), vaccination of 1 million individuals with two primary series doses of mRNA-1273 vaccine would prevent 76,362 COVID-19 cases, 1,755 hospitalizations, 421 ICU visits and 4 deaths due to COVID-19, but would cause 148 myocarditis/pericarditis cases resulting in 128 hospitalizations, 47 ICU visits, and no deaths. } \end{quotation} In Table~\ref{SevenScenarios} below, the BLA-Memo Scenario is compared to the FDA's scenarios of \cite[Table 2]{Yogurtcu}, in particular to Scenario 1, the ``most likely scenario.''
-There are many differences: e.g., dose-one VAM/P risk is included in the BLA-Memo Scenario but not in the scenarios of \cite{Yogurtcu}, and, in all scenarios of \cite{Yogurtcu}, the FDA predicts 0 ICU admissions owing to VAM/P while the BLA Memo predicts 1 million full vaccinations would cause 47.\footnote{Subsequent analyses provide further evidence that the FDA underestimates VAM/P severity in \cite{Yogurtcu}: A meta-analysis \cite{Yasuhara} of 23 studies including 854 patients ages 12--20 years found a 92.6\% case-hospitalization rate for postvaccination myo/pericarditis with a mean length of stay (LOS) of 2.8 days and a 23.2\% ICU-admission rate.
-Another pooled analysis \cite{Bellos} of 39 studies among 129 adults, ages 18+ (mean age 24), reported a median LOS of 3.0 days, 14\% treated for heart failure, 8.1\% admitted to the ICU, and 2 deaths (one after mRNA-1273 vaccination).
-A third meta-analysis \cite{Ahmed} included 218 cases with a median LOS of 5.8 days with 3 deaths reported (one following mRNA-1273 vaccination), but provided no ICU-admission rate.}
+The FDA's BLA Clinical Review Memorandum \cite{FDABLACR} for mRNA-1273, completed 28 January 2022, describes a benefit--risk scenario not matching any scenario of the FDA's published benefit--risk assessment of mRNA-1273 \cite{Yogurtcu}.
+The projections of the BLA-Memo Scenario \cite[Section 4.7]{FDABLACR} are described in the initial row of data of Table~\ref{SevenScenarios} below and compared to the FDA's scenarios of \cite[Table 2]{Yogurtcu} in particular to Scenario 1, the most likely scenario.
+Differences include the BLA-Memo Scenario's accounting for 1st-dose VAM/P risk and projecting 1 million full vaccinations would cause 47 ICU admissions (vs.\ 0 admissions).\footnote{Subsequent analyses provide further evidence that the scenarios of \cite{Yogurtcu} may underestimate VAM/P severity; e.g., a meta-analysis \cite{Yasuhara} of 23 studies including 854 patients ages 12--20 years found a 92.6\% case-hospitalization rate for postvaccination myo/pericarditis and a 23.2\% ICU-admission rate. }

-Consistent with the BLA Memo Scenario, the FDA's 1/31/22 press release \cite{FDAModernaPR} announcing the full approval of the mRNA-1273 vaccine indicates some mRNA-1273 VAM/P cases do require ICU care.
-Both the BLA Memo \cite[Section 4.7]{FDABLACR} and the FDA's benefit-risk assessment of mRNA-1273 \cite[Section 2.3.2.2]{Yogurtcu} attribute their contradictory ICU risk estimates to VSD data.
-The BLA Memo lacks a VSD-data reference, while the FDA author team of \cite{Yogurtcu} cite a source of VSD data \cite{NK2} whose collection cutoff point is 21 August 2021, over four months before the team completed their mRNA-1273 assessment \cite{Yogurtcu}.
+Consistent with the BLA-Memo Scenario, the FDA's 31 January 2022 press release \cite{FDAModernaPR} announcing the full approval of mRNA-1273 indicates some mRNA-1273 VAM/P cases require ICU care.